AdobeDocs/campaign-classic.en/help/migration/using/configuring-your-platform.md

 Example of elements to check:

 * If you have added a column (or an index) into the **NmsRecipient** table but you have not detailed it in the schema, this will not be saved.
-* The **tablespace** attribute takes back its values by default, in other words those defined in the deployment wizard.
+* The **tablespace** attribute takes back its values by default, in other words those defined in the deployment assistant.
 * If you have added a reference view to the **NmsRecipient** table, you must delete it before migrating.